openblockchains/awesome-diem/README.md

 ## Trivia & Fun Facts

 Q: Why is it called Libra?
-A: The Libra name was inspired by the [Roman unit of weight measure](https://en.wikipedia.org/wiki/Ancient_Roman_units_of_measurement), which was eventually used to mint coins.
-Libra the astrological symbol is the balance of justice, and phonetically it sounds like libre, which is French for free or freedom.
-The name is a combination of money, justice, and freedom.
+A: The Libra name was inspired by

+1. Libra the [Roman unit of weight measure](https://en.wikipedia.org/wiki/Ancient_Roman_units_of_measurement), which was eventually used to mint coins.
+2. Libra the astrological symbol is the balance of justice, and
+3. Libra phonetically sounds like libre, which is French for free or freedom.

+The Libra name is a combination of money, justice, and freedom.